project-open-data/project-open-data.github.io/implementation-guide.md

 The purpose of this guidance is to provide additional clarification and detailed requirements to assist agencies in carrying out the objectives of [Executive Order 13642](http://www.whitehouse.gov/the-press-office/2013/05/09/executive-order-making-open-and-machine-readable-new-default-government) of May 9, 2013, *Making Open and Machine Readable the New Default for Government Information* and [OMB Memorandum M-13-13](/policy-memo) *Open Data Policy-Managing Information as an Asset*.
 Specifically, this document focuses on near-term efforts agencies must take to meet the following five initial requirements of M-13-13, which are due November 1, 2013 (six months from publication of M-13-13):

 1. Create and maintain an Enterprise Data Inventory (Inventory)
 2. Create and maintain a Public Data Listing
 3. Create a process to engage with customers to help facilitate and prioritize data release
 4. Document if data cannot be released
 5. Clarify roles and responsibilities for promoting efficient and effective data release

-Agencies will establish an open data infrastructure by implementing this guidance and Memorandum [M-13-13](/policy-memo)and taking advantage of the resources provided on [Project Open Data](http://project-open-data.github.io).
+Agencies will establish an open data infrastructure by implementing this guidance and Memorandum [M-13-13](/policy-memo) and taking advantage of the resources provided on [Project Open Data](http://project-open-data.github.io).
 Once established, agencies will continue to evolve the infrastructure by identifying and adding new data assets [^1],  enriching the description of those data assets through improved metadata, and increasing the amount of data shared with other agencies and the public.

 At a minimum, a successful open data infrastructure must:

 * Provide a robust and usable Enterprise Data Inventory of an agency’s data assets, so that an agency can manage its data as strategic assets,
 * Incorporate iterative and efficient processes for managing and opening data assets, and
 * Create the Public Data Listing as a direct output or subset of the Enterprise Data Inventory.